great-expectations/great_expectations/docs/terms/data_docs.md

 If your Data Docs have not yet been rendered, you can create them from your Data Context.

-From the root folder of your Data Context, you can build your Data Docs with the CLI command:
+From the root folder of your project (where you initialized your Data Context), you can build your Data Docs with the CLI command:

 ```bash title="Terminal command"
 great_expectations docs build